What is prostatitis?

 - Discharge from your penis or sores on your genitals.

-- Problems urinating, such as excessive nighttime urination, trouble starting urinating, decreased urinary stream, or frequent urination that is not related to drinking lots of fluids.
+- Problems urinating, such as excessive nighttime urination, trouble starting urinating, decreased urinary stream, or frequent urination that isn't related to drinking lots of fluids.

-Most men will have some discomfort in their prostate (prostatitis) at some time during their lives.
-If you do not have a fever and chills or extreme pain, you may try home treatment for a few weeks.
+It's common to have some discomfort in your prostate (prostatitis) at some time during your life.
+If you don't have a fever and chills or extreme pain, you may try home treatment for a few weeks.
 Take nonprescription pain medicines, such as aspirin, ibuprofen, or acetaminophen, to relieve pain.
 But if your urinary symptoms and pain continue, be sure to see a doctor.

 Exams and Tests